act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Failed Example 4

-This text fails because of alpha transparency significantly lowers the contrast of the otherwise black text.
+This text fails because the alpha transparency significantly lowers the contrast of the otherwise black text.

 ```html
 <p style="color: rgba(0,0,0,.3); background: #FFF">